 Gap is a very small town located in the state of Pennsylvania.
 With a population of 2,186 people and just one neighborhood, Gap is the 613th largest community in Pennsylvania.
-Much of the housing stock in Gap was built prior to World War II, making it one of the older and more historic towns in the country.
+Gap has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Gap real estate is some of the most expensive in Pennsylvania, although Gap house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Gap isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Gap are a mix of both white- and blue-collar jobs.
+Gap is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Gap is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Gap who work in management occupations (17.70%), sales jobs (16.92%), and teaching (8.73%).

 Also of interest is that Gap has more people living here who work in computers and math than 95% of the places in the US.